Accessibility for Customers with Disabilities

 The One-Ride fare for WATA Paratransit is $3.00.
 Each trip is to be paid separately.
 Paratransit accepts exact fare or pre-purchased tickets only.
 Customers are expected to pay when boarding.

-Once certified, customers may call WATA at 757-220-5493 a choose the extension for Paratransit to schedule a ride.
-All rides for pre-certified individuals are scheduled on a first-come, first-served basis and must be requested at least one business day in advance.
+Once certified, customers may use One Call at 757.920.5800 to schedule a ride.
+All rides for pre-certified individuals are scheduled on a first-come, first-served basis and must be requested at least one day in advance.
 Rides may include origins and destinations that are up to 3/4 mile from all our regular bus routes.
 The Paratransit service operates 7 days a week, during the same hours as our fixed-route bus routes.